web-eid/web-eid-spring-boot-example/README.md

 ### Why do I get the `"Access denied to TSP service"` error?

 This error means that access was denied to the timestamping service.
 You are running in production mode with the `prod` profile and need to register for paid access to the timestamping service as described in section [_Using DigiDoc4j in production mode with the `prod` profile_](#using-digidoc4j-in-production-mode-with-the-prod-profile) above.

+### Why can I not use my test ID card?

+When running the application with the `dev` profile in test mode, you need to upload the corresponding authentication and signing certificates to the _demo.sk.ee_ OCSP responder database at <https://demo.sk.ee/upload_cert/index.php>, according to instructions on the webpage.

+### Why do I get the `401 Unauthorized "Authentication failed: Web eID token validation failed"` response during authentication?

+One possible reason is that you are using the test ID card on a site that is running in production mode or, vice-versa, a real ID card on a site that is running in test mode; or any other ID card whose certificate authority has not been added to the list of trusted certificate authorities.